 MINIMUM DEFENSE FREQUENCY

-Your minimum defense frequency in any situation is the percentage of your range that you must continue with when facing a bet to remain unexploitable by bluffs.
-If you fail to meet the minimum defense frequency, your opponent will automatically profit with their bluffs as you’re folding too often.
+Minimum defense frequency (MDF) refers to the percentage of your range that you must continue with when facing a bet in order to avoid being exploited by bluffs.
+If you fold too often, your opponent will automatically profit with their bluffs.

 Working out the minimum defense frequency in any situation is easy; here’s the equation.